LAAC-LSCP/laac-lscp.github.io/docs/yoda-projects.md

 ```bash
 datalad push --to gin
 ```
 On Gin, you will be able to choose who has access to your repository or who can modify its content.
-Remember that when you give access to your repository, the person will be able to see and download all of ==your files== but they will need further authorizations to the data repository itself to see this data.
+Remember that when you give access to your repository, the person will be able to see and download all of *your files* but they will need further authorizations to the data repository itself to see this data.